top of page

 Latest News

-The Health Assessment Laboratory (HAL) is pleased to announce the solicitation of applications for the 2024-25 cycle of the
+The Health Assessment Laboratory (HAL) is pleased to announce the winners of the 2024-25 cycle awards (see awards page for full listings of past winners)

-1. Alvin R. Tarlov & John E. Ware Jr. Doctoral Dissertation and Post-Doctoral Awards in Patient-Reported Outcomes, and
+1. Alvin R. Tarlov & John E. Ware Jr. Doctoral Dissertation and Post-Doctoral Awards in Patient-Reported OutcomesJennifer Scodes, MS

 Surveys